All Episodes

 They should be.

-This is uh just the worst possible situation for the FBI, for the country, for Hillary Clinton, certainly.
+This is just the worst possible situation for the FBI, for the country, for Hillary Clinton, certainly.

-I think that's that's a real big problem.
+I think that's a real big problem.

-Comey has said high profile investigations make him feel pressure to do things quickly and do it well.
+Comey has said high-profile investigations make him feel pressure to do things quickly and do it well.

-Tonight is critics are wondering if he has failed on both counts.
+Tonight, his critics are wondering if he has failed on both counts.

 Howard Dean, former Democratic candidate for president, says, quote, he may have destroyed the credibility of the FBI forever, put himself on the same side as Putin.